 Dr. Wakil is a board certified adult psychiatrist located in North County San Diego.
 She was born and raised in Sydney, Australia and moved to Philadelphia with her family at the age of eight.
 She received her undergraduate degree, a Bachelors of Arts in English, from Cornell University in 1996.
 She then moved to San Francisco, where she worked in various roles in business and technology.
 A desire to help others, and an interest in neuroscience, compelled her to return to UC Berkeley to further her education, which was then followed by completion of a pre-medical post-baccalaureate program at Mills College in Oakland.

 She received her medical degree from the University of California San Francisco then did post-graduate clinical and research work, including transcranial magnetic stimulation on pregnant women, at the University of Pennsylvania.
 She completed her residency training at the University of North Carolina Chapel Hill, where she completed a women's mood disorder research track, received the medical student teaching award, and was chief resident.
 After residency, she worked as a psychiatrist for Kaiser Permanente for 2 years, treating a wide range of illness.
-In addition to her private practice, she also serves as part-time faculty for the University of California San Diego.

 Dr. Wakil is unique in the wide range of medical experience and expertise she brings to her psychiatric practice.
 Dr. Wakil has a strong interest in other fields of medicine, especially women's mental health; she worked in vascular surgery, as a research scientist in a laboratory, and in medical school pursued electives such as hematology/oncology, infectious disease, gastroenterology, trauma, vascular and general surgery, nephrology and more.
 Having chosen psychiatry, she utilized her other experience to practice integrative psychiatry, including fields such as reproductive psychiatry, psycho-oncology, and chronic pain.